 However, this doesn’t apply when it comes to wine.
 I usually receive eye rolls from my colleagues when I’m promoting the wines of California, Oregon, Washington, etc. I recently went on a Somm trip to Sonoma and during our first meal; we had one of the “stuffy Somms” on the trip fire up Spanish Rose for the table.
 Mind you, we were in the heart of Sonoma and drinking Txakolina.
 Now don’t get me wrong, the wine was delicious, but in keeping the same effort of supporting local businesses with what were we doing, I quickly ordered a bottle of Merry Edwards and Rochioli Sauvignon Blanc and hoped a trend was set.

-So for 2019, I’m suggesting to try and make an effort to drink more wine grown locally.
+So for this year, I’m suggesting to try and make an effort to drink more wine grown locally.
 When you travel to France, Italy, or Spain it’s almost impossible to find American wines on a list as they are all practicing this already.
 Chances are, you may not even know states like Michigan, New York, and Virginia are making delicious wines grown right in the states themselves.

 If you don’t believe me check out Barboursville Octagon Red Blend from the great state of Virginia.
 It’s amazing.
 Just to be clear I’m not suggesting we stop drinking the great wines of the world, I am simply suggesting we make a conscious effort to support and realize the quality of the ones we find at home.